Read the press release

 Tax Deductions Vs. Tax Credits

-Tax deductions/write-offs are not the same as a tax credit.
+Tax deductions (aka write-offs) are not the same as a tax credit.
+Let’s do the math!

 How much are tax write-offs worth?